Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Zhang, Q. and Li, H., 2007.
 MOEA/D: A multiobjective evolutionary algorithm based on decomposition.
 IEEE Transactions on Evolutionary Computation, 11(6), pp.712-731.

+## CoOperative coEvolutionary Algorithms (COEA)

+* Potter, M.A. and De Jong, K.A., 1994, October.
+A cooperative coevolutionary approach to function optimization.
+In International Conference on Parallel Problem Solving from Nature (pp. 249-257).
+Springer, Berlin, Heidelberg.

 ## CoMpetitive co-Evolutionary Algorithms (CMEA)

 * Rosin, C.D. and Belew, R.K., 1997.
 New methods for competitive coevolution.
 Evolutionary Computation, 5(1), pp.1-29.